guitchounts/spikeinterface-run/README.md

 # spikeinterface-run
-Code to run spikeinterface spike sorting sessions as batch jobs on slurm
+Code to run spikeinterface spike sorting sessions as batch jobs on slurm.
+Relies on spikeinterface version 0.90+.

 Installation: